What are Import Quotas?

 As we can see, the quota imposed here restricts the supply, which causes the supply curve to shift to the left.
-Consequently, we observe a new equilibrium quantity at Qq, which is lower than what the natural equilibrium would’ve been in the absence of the quota.
+Consequently, we observe a new equilibrium quantity at Qq, which is lower than what the natural equilibrium would have been in the absence of the quota.

 Quotas cause an increase in the price of the good, which eats away at the cost competitiveness of the foreign supplier.
-We can also see how a system like this is harmful to consumers as it restricts the number of alternatives available to them and forces them to pay higher-than-possible prices for certain goods.
+We can also see how a system like this is harmful to consumers, as it restricts the number of alternatives available to them and forces them to pay higher prices for certain goods.

 Another type of hidden quotas is propaganda campaigns that aim to reduce demand rather than restrict supply.
 For example, a government may spread propaganda about how certain food imports from certain nations have been proven to cause health problems.
-Whether such accusations may not necessarily be grounded in science, they may have caused demand to slump in the short run.
-The net effect here would also be similar, with lower quantities being sold at higher prices due to increased demand.
+While such accusations may not necessarily be grounded in science, they may cause demand to slump in the short run.

 In other cases, demand or supply may increase or decrease due to various economic factors.
 Such events cannot be planned by governments but may deter importation, increase prices or decrease quantities sold.
 Thus, they can have the same effect that an import quota would have.
 However, governments rarely rely on shifts in demand and supply to protect domestic industries, due to their unpredictability.